-And he cried unto the LORD; and the LORD showed him a tree, which when he had cast into the waters, the waters were made sweet: there he made for them a statute and an ordinance, and there he tested them.
-(Exodus 15:25)
+So he cried out to the Lord, and the Lord showed him a tree.
+When he cast it into the waters, the waters were made sweet.
+There He made a statute and an ordinance for them, and there He tested them. -Exodus 15:25

 Is there a natural explanation for this?
 Well, I've heard the formula for such a chemical reaction.
-I sat in the class of a wonderful scholar who said that actually there is a tree that grows out there in that Sinai Peninsula which when put in bitter water will make it sweet.
+I sat in the class of a wonderful scholar who said there is a tree that grows out there in the Sinai Peninsula which, when put in bitter water, will make it sweet.
 You can have that for what it's worth.
-I can give you the formula, but it's not worth that to me, because I believe this was a miracle.
+I can give you the scientific formula, but it's not worth that to me, because I believe this was a miracle.
 That tree turned the bitter waters into sweet, if you please.

 What is that tree for us today?
+What turns our bitter waters sweet?
 That tree is the cross of Christ.

-Christ hath redeemed us from the curse of the law, being made a curse for us; for it is written, Cursed is everyone that hangeth on a tree.
-(Galatians 3:13)
+Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, "Cursed is everyone who hangs on a tree"). -Galatians 3:13

-And He went to the tree.
 Oh, my friend, He was falsely accused, He was lied about, He was blasphemed, He was shamefully treated.
 He bore every bit of it, and He bore the curse of sin-yours and mine, if you please.
 It wasn't His at all.
-On that tree He tasted death for every person of the human family.
+On that tree He tasted death for every member of the human family.

-Do you remember the record in John 18 that tells us about the armed mob that came to Gethsemane to arrest the Lord?
-Simon Peter was so zealous for his Lord that he wanted to protect Him the best he could.
-He drew his sword and he tried to use it.
+Do you remember the record in John 18 about the armed mob that came to Gethsemane to arrest the Lord?
+Simon Peter was so zealous for his Lord and wanted to protect Him the best he could, so he drew his sword and tried to use it.

-Then said Jesus unto Peter, Put up thy sword into the sheath; the cup which my Father hath given me, shall I not drink it?
-(John 18:11)
+So Jesus said to Peter, "Put your sword into the sheath.
+Shall I not drink the cup which my Father has given Me?" -John 18:11

-Bitter!
 Oh, it was bitter.
-And every time I drink from the cup at communion I try to concentrate on the sweetness.
-As I taste that sweetness I think of the cup He drank.
-His was a bitter cup-that cup belonged to me.
-He took my cup, the bitter cup, that I might have the sweet cup.
+Every time I drink from the cup at communion I try to concentrate on the sweetness.
+As I taste that sweetness, I think of the cup He drank.
+His was a bitter cup.
+That cup belonged to me-He took my cup, the bitter cup, that I might have the sweet cup.
 He did that for me.

-Paul can write to you and me today, "O death, where is thy sting?
-O grave, where is thy victory?"
+Paul can write to you and me today, "O Death, where is your sting?
+O [grave], where is your victory?"
 (1 Corinthians 15:55).
-Our Lord went to the cross, and He removed the bitterness, if you please.
+Our Lord went to the cross and removed the bitterness, if you please.
 He bore the curse.

-Will you listen to Simon Peter again, because you and I are going to have difficulties unless we put the cross of Christ into the bitter experiences of life.
+Listen to Simon Peter again, because you and I are going to have difficulties unless we put the cross of Christ into the bitter experiences of life.

-Beloved, think it not strange concerning the fiery trial which is to test you [or which is testing or trying you], as though some strange thing happened unto you, but rejoice, inasmuch as ye are partakers of Christ's sufferings, that, when his glory shall be revealed, ye may be glad also with exceeding joy.
-(1 Peter 4:12, 13)
+Beloved, do not think it strange concerning the fiery trial which is to try you [or which is testing you], as though some strange thing happened to you; but rejoice to the extent that you partake of Christ's sufferings, that when His glory is revealed, you may also be glad with exceeding joy. -1 Peter 4:12, 13